PretendoNetwork/nintendo-wiki/docs/rmc.md

 ---

 # Overview
 [PRUDP](/docs/prudp) packets may have optional payloads.
 These payloads may be anything, however typically `DATA` packets use RMC.
-RMC is a standardized protocol for calling methods on remote services.
+RMC, presumably standing for "Remote Method Call", is a standardized protocol for calling methods on remote services.
 RMC has been known to come in at least 3 different variations.
 The variation used is already know to both the server and client.
 These variations are:

 - "Packed" - Information about the service and method is tightly packed, such as using integers for protocol/method IDs
 - "Packed" extended - The exact same as the previous "packed" variation, except an additional uint16 is added as the "true" protocol ID.
 In this case the uint8 "protocol ID" is `0x7F`